 [Go back] | DOGAMI Maps and Publications | DOGAMI Home

-This double-sided folding map on water-resistant paper shows all Crater Lake National Park trails including the Pacific Crest Trail as well as highways and park services.
+This map shows all Crater Lake National Park trails including the Pacific Crest Trail as well as highways and park services.
 Trail distances and elevations are lidar derived.
 The geology of Crater Lake, including the eruptive history, is described in text, photographs, and charts.

 This map for the outdoors enthusiast uses a laser-based terrain elevation technology called lidar (light detection and ranging) as the base.